PrefectHQ/prefect/docs/tutorial/first-steps.md

 ---

 # Flows and tasks
 - [Run a basic flow](#run-a-basic-flow)
 - [Run flows with parameters](#run-flows-with-parameters)
 - [Run a basic flow with tasks](#run-a-basic-flow-with-tasks)
 - [Run a flow within a flow](#run-a-flow-within-a-flow)
 - [Parameter type conversion](#parameter-type-conversion)

 Let's start with the basics, defining the central components of Prefect workflows.

 A [flow](/concepts/flows/) is the basis of all Prefect workflows.
 A flow is a Python function decorated with a `@flow` decorator.

 A [task](/concepts/tasks/) is a Python function decorated with a `@task` decorator.
-Tasks represent distinct pieces of work executed within a flow.
+Tasks represent distinct pieces of work executed within a flow.se

+Some important things to know about flows:
-All Prefect workflows are defined within the context of a flow.
-Every Prefect workflow must contain at least one flow function that serves as the entrypoint for execution of the flow.
+1. All Prefect workflows are defined within the context of a flow.
+2. Every Prefect workflow must contain at least one flow function that serves as the entrypoint for execution of the flow.

-Flows can include calls to tasks as well as to child flows, which we call "subflows" in this context.
+3. Flows can include calls to tasks as well as to child flows, which we call "subflows" in this context.
 At a high level, this is just like writing any other Python application: you organize specific, repetitive work into tasks, and call those tasks from flows.

 ## Run a basic flow